The interview is also an opportunity for you to collect information that helps you understand the company and the position.

 - R (Result) - The successful resolution of the situation

-If you want to ace your interview, you need to make sure you prepare the right questions to ask the interviewer as well.
+If you want to ace your interview, you need to make sure you prepare the right questions to ask the interviewer.
 Understand the expectation, the culture, and the position better.

 AFTER THE INTERVIEW